coq/ceps/text/048-packaging-coq-native.md

 The proposal is three-fold:

-* **item 1.** Update the `coq` packaging in [ocaml/opam-repository](https://github.com/ocaml/opam-repository) so that Coq's standard library is compiled with `-native-compiler yes` only if an additional meta-package `coq-native` has been installed by the user.
+* **item 1.** Update the `coq` packaging in [ocaml/opam-repository](https://github.com/ocaml/opam-repository) so that Coq's standard library is compiled with `-native-compiler yes` only if an additional virtual package `coq-native` has been installed by the user.
 * **item 2.** Extend the `./configure -native-compiler` options:
     * option `./configure -native-compiler yes` now impacts the default value of option `coqc -native-compiler` (in order to precompile both stdlib and third-party libraries with `-native-compiler yes`);
 	* option `-native-compiler ondemand` (which becomes the default when compiling coq manually) preserves the previous default behavior (modulo the stdlib that is not precompiled anymore).